 If you answered “yes” to any of these questions – it could mean fleas!

 Fleas move very quickly and are often hard to see, especially on dark coats.
-An adult should examine your pets regularly for signs of fleas and ticks and only use preventive treatments recommended by your vet.
+An adult should examine your animals regularly for signs of fleas and ticks, and only use preventive treatments recommended by your vet.

-By looking through the pet’s coat, we don’t always find fleas but is often able to find flea dirt; this looks like small dark flecks in the coat.
+It's not always easy to find fleas by looking through your companion animals' (pets') coat, but you will often be able to find flea dirt; this looks like small dark flecks in the coat.
 To check whether these flecks are flea dirt, an adult can help you put them on to a piece of clean white paper and add a drop of water.
-If the water turns red, you know it is flea dirt because fleas drink blood and this colours their dirt red.
+If the water turns red, you know it is flea dirt because fleas drink blood, which colours their dirt red.

 Preventing fleas is very easy!
 Preventive parasite treatments include sprays, tablets, injections and ‘spot-on’ tubes.
-‘Spot-on’ treatments come as a liquid that is dripped on to the skin on the back of the pet’s neck.
+‘Spot-on’ treatments come as a liquid, which is dripped on to the skin on the back of the animal's neck.

-When dealing with parasites like fleas, treatment is needed for the home as well as your pet, because flea eggs and larvae are found in places like carpets, rugs and pet beds.
+When dealing with parasites like fleas, treatment is needed for the home, as well as your animal, because flea eggs and larvae are found in places like carpets, rugs and pet beds.
 The home is usually treated with a spray and these areas should be vacuumed and washed.

 If your family thinks your pet may have fleas, please ask them to contact your veterinarian.
-Your veterinarian is the best person to advise you about which treatment would be best for your pet.
+Your veterinarian is the best person to advise you about which treatment would be best for your companion animal (pet).

-Ticks are blood-sucking parasites that attach themselves firmly onto a pet.
-They grow in size over several days as they suck blood, and then drop off to complete their life cycle.
+Ticks are blood-sucking parasites that attach themselves firmly onto an animal.
+They grow in size over several days as they suck blood, then drop off to complete their life cycle.
 Ticks are usually picked up when dogs and cats walk through long grass and bush areas.